 You can work with splines in Curve Fitting Toolbox™ in several ways.

-Using the Curve Fitting app or the fit function you can:
+Using the Curve Fitting app or the

 Fit cubic spline interpolants to curves or surfaces